shinkira/mouseVR/README.md

 ### Hardware Assembly

+**For PMW 3360 and PMW 3389 (newer optical mouse sensors)**

+These sensors are compatible with Behavior PCB v2.x

+1. Solder the 7-pin Molex adaptors (Molex 0534260710) to the sensors. **Leave the RST (reset) hole on the sensor unconnected.**

+2. Use a wirecutter to trim the protruding pins to provide clearance for the installation of the plastic lens.

+3. Attach the plastic lens to the sensor board with epoxy.
+Apply epoxy only to the back of the board, where the small pins of the lens assembly protrude through the holes in the board.
+While the epoxy hardens, place the sensor lens-down on a ﬂat surface to ensure that the lens assembly is seated correctly.

+4. Put the sensors into the holes in the ball cup (oriented such that the connector pins ﬁt into the cutaway next to the sensor hole).
+Make sure that the sensor "slots in" all the way and sits ﬂush with the ball cup.
+Any failure to make the sensor completely ﬂat/tangent to cup surface will lead to erroneous measurements.

+5. Use a 2-56 tap to tap the screw holes in the ball cup.
+Fix the sensor in place with the screws.

+6. Connect the Molex cables to the sensors.
+(Continue to Step 7 below)

+**For ADNS 9800**

 Follow these steps to assemble the sensors:

 1. Sand down the back of a blue connector so that it ﬁts into the sensor board in the orientation shown in the picture below (notch in blue plastic should face away from center of board).